Vict0rin0x/Vauban.Deauth/README.md

 # Vauban.Deauth - Dauthenticate everything, everyone, everywhere
 A little tool used to deauthenticate everyone in every network to capture handshake.
 Use it alongside airodump-ng

+Vauban.deauth is a part of Vauban, my school project.
+Vauban is planned to be a python program using scapy to generate cyber-attacks to test routers and equipments

 # Features :

 - Puts your desired wireless card in monitor mode